ProgrammingPhilippines/progphil-bot/README.md

 5. Install the required libraries with poetry: `poetry install`.

-6. Create a new file called `.env` in the project root and add the following line with your bot's secret token: `TOKEN=<paste-secret-token-here>`.
+6. Create a new file called `.env` in the project root and add the following line with your bot's secret token: `token=<paste-secret-token-here>`.

 7. Run the bot with `poetry run python main.py`